 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Local Transport Plan 3 (LTP) 2013- 2015 Corporate 2013 Sets out the Council's strategy for supporting economic growth, social inclusion and reducing the environmental impacts of transport, as well as the program of investment for the period April 2013 to April 2015.
 The document includes three key objectives, one which seeks to maintain access for rural residents and people without access to a car.
 Intrinsic to this is the retention of a 'core network' of bus services which focus on journeys between Hereford and the market towns, along with main transport corridors close to larger rural settlements.
 To this end, the strategy aims to increase the number of bus users by 1.3% (4,700 journeys) by 2015.
-Air Climate factors Population and human health The LTP does not explore current transport issues in the Holme Lacy NDP area, but any new development proposed through the NDP should seek to reduce the environmental impacts of transport.
+Air Climate factors Population and human health The LTP does not explore current transport issues in the Bridstow Neighbourhood Plan area, but any new development proposed through the NDP should seek to reduce the environmental impacts of transport.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Understanding Herefordshire Report Built and natural environ-ment 2014 Important to understand the place such as the local economy, natural and built environment in which people live, learn and work as part of understanding their quality of life Enable development for economy and housing to required levels.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Understanding Herefordshire Report Built and natural environment 2014 Important to understand the place such as the local economy natural and built environment in which people live, learn and work as part of understanding their quality of life Enable development for economy and housing to required levels.
 Growth should be supported by sustainable transport measures.
 An air quality management plan is in place to tackle this.
 Destination Hereford project is in place to give locals more sustainable transport options.
-Air Climate factors Population and human health None identified.
+Air Climate factors Population and human health .
+None identified.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Malvern Hills AONB Management Plan 2009- 2014 Corporate 2009 Identifies the issues and challenges facing the special features of the area and contains 24 guiding principles and 46 strategic objectives which will help address them.
-To conserve and enhance the special and unique qualities of the landscape in which the AONB currently occupies.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water Not applicable as the Holme Lacy NDP is not within or near to the Malvern Hills AONB.
-Wye Valley AONB management Plan 2009- 2014 Corporate 2009 The Management Plan is the prime document which sets out the vision for the area and the priorities for its management.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Wye Valley AONB management Plan 2009- 2014 Corporate 2009 The Management Plan is the prime document which sets out the vision for the area and the priorities for its management.
 To conserve and enhance the natural beauty of the area.
 The Plan has strategic objectives linked to various themes: Landscape; biodiversity; geodiversity; historic environment; farming; woodlands, trees and forestry; development and transport.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Holme Lacy NDP Area includes in its eastern part a section of the Wye Valley AONB
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Bridstow Neighbourhood Plan Area is entirely within the Wye Valley AONB so will need to comply with the Wye Valley AONB Management Plan